-MASTER OF EDUCATION DEGREE, ELEMENTARY EDUCATION
+MASTER OF EDUCATION in ELEMENTARY EDUCATION

 Prerequisite: Elementary teaching certificate.
 Teachers who hold out-of-state teaching credentials should consult with the NWOSU Certification Officer and with the State Department of Education in their state to ensure that they will be certified to teach in their state.
+This option is a thirty-two hour program.

-1. Required core subjects (10 hours)
+- 1. Required core subjects (10 hours)

 - A. EDUC 5010 Graduate Study Seminar

 - B. Research

-- EDUC 5013 Introduction to Research (must be taken within the first nine hours of coursework)
+EDUC 5013 Introduction to Research (must be taken within the first nine hours of coursework)

 - C. Foundation

 - EDUC 5203 Educational Practices

 - D. Psychology

-- EDUC 5212 Psychology of Teaching
+EDUC 5212 Psychology of Teaching

 - E. Diversity

 - EDUC 5822 Multicultural Education

 - 2. Related area of study: Elementary Education (12 hours)

 - EDUC 5103 Curriculum in Schools

 - EDUC 5093 Curriculum and Instruction for Special Learners

 - EDUC 5352 Behavior Intervention Strategies

 - EDUC 5782 Supervision of Teaching

 - EDUC 5812 Introduction to Guidance and Counseling

 - 3. Electives or area of specialization (10 hours)